theonethread/falkor-commander/readme.md

 ### **Versioning and Branching Strategy**

 Release sources can be found on the `master` branch, this one always points to the latest tagged release.
-Previous sources of releases can be found using Git version tags (or browsing GitHub releases).
+Previous sources of releases can be found using `git` version tags (or browsing GitHub releases).
 Released packages can be found on [npmjs](https://www.npmjs.com/package/@falkor/falkor-commander "Visit").

 The repository's main branch is `develop` (due to technical reasons), this holds all developments that are already decided to be included in the next release.
 Usually this branch is ahead of `master` one patch version (but based on upcoming features to include this can become minor, or major), so prepared external links may yet be broken.

 The `feature/*` branches usually hold ideas and POC code, these will only be merged into `develop` once their impact measured and quality meets release requirements.

-> _The project uses [SemVer](https://semver.org "Visit"), Git tags are prefixed with a `v` character._
+> _The project uses [SemVer](https://semver.org "Visit"), `git` tags are prefixed with a `v` character._

 ### **GitHub Actions**